ubiquity/business-development/archive/bounty-boards/github-bounty-marketing.md

 ## Search Queries

 Run these in GitHub issue search, sorted by `Recently updated`.
+Before each run, update the `updated:>=YYYY-MM-DD` filter to about 30 days ago so the searches stay fresh.

 ```text
 "bounty" "USDC" state:open updated:>=2026-05-01